 Single pricing refers to a fund that has one price that is the same for buyers and sellers.
 The T. Bailey Funds are singly-priced.
 This is the opposite to ‘dual pricing’.

-The synthetic risk and reward indicator (SRRI) is used to classify investment funds into one of three different risk categories (low risk, medium risk, high risk).
+The synthetic risk and reward indicator (SRRI) is used to classify investment funds on a scale of 1 -7.
+1 represents lower risk and 7 represents higher risk.

 The stock market is an electronic system in which securities, bonds and shares are facilitated, either between buyers and sellers, or brokers and dealers.